Concatenation's Guidance for Contributors

 Link exchanges

 In principle Concatenation welcomes link exchanges but we do it with a certain style, so please bear with us on this.
 First we are happy for you to link to any page on the site.
 If you are running a convention as part of a series of conventions that we have reviewed in the past then you may wish to ensure that your convention's publicity material includes the web addresses of these reviews.
 If you are an author or a publisher of a book we have reviewed then again you may wish your book's publicity to include the appropriate web address of our review.
-Because Concatenation was founded in 1987 and has been on the web since 1997, we are probably a reasonable bet for a long-lasting link and are somewhat net-rot resistant.
+Because Concatenation was founded in 1987 and has been on the web since 1997, we are probably a reasonable bet for a long-lasting link and are (currently early in the 21st century) somewhat net-rot resistant.
 Having said that it would really help us if you (also) linked to our home page.
 (Please...)

-First links on our convention diary of national and international conventions are most welcome.
+First, links on our convention diary of national and international conventions are most welcome.
 Second, as per above, we welcome links within our SF and science articles but these need to be to sites (pages) that are long-lived.
 Finally, third, we include links in our news bulletins.
 Our philosophy is this, our site is both a topical and a reference site and we have found that our regulars like to have links presented to them at the moment they read relevant material on various pages.
 For this reason we do not confine links solely to a portal page and we know from other sites with which we have had a link exchange that most prefer this.
 This is probably because our policy results in increased link usage than the tradition of having a single huge list of links which is rarely used.
 Sometimes a link not on our links portal page can be better than one on it as search engines can pick up on the relevance to your site from the content of the text surrounding the link.

 Worldcon and Eurocon organisers note